rhjacobsen/CN_workshops/Workshops/2/README.md

 The goal of this workshop is to get hands-on experience with IPv4-IPv6 transition mechanisms.
 The workshop consists of two parts.
 The first part deals with simple IPv6-in-IPv4 tunnelling, while the second part explores a protocol translation mechanism.

+TIP: You may consider to split the configurations into two different topology projects (labs).

 ## Part 1: Simple tunnel setup

 We first consider the process of setting up a single IPv6-in-IPv4 tunnel.
 The IPv6-in-IPv4 tunnel allows connections to IPv6 networks through IPv4 networks.
 This is what is typically used today when connecting to IPv6 networks through the Internet.